hashicorp/terraform-provider-azurerm/website/docs/d/monitor_scheduled_query_rules_log.html.markdown

 ## Argument Reference

 * `name` - (Required) Specifies the name of the Scheduled Query Rule.
-* `resource_group_name` - (Required) Specifies the name of the resource group the Scheduled Query Rule is located in.
+* `resource_group_name` - (Required) Specifies the name of the resource group where the Scheduled Query Rule is located.

 ## Attributes Reference

 * `id` - The ID of the Scheduled Query Rule.
 * `criteria` - A `criteria` block as defined below.
-* `data_source_id` - The resource uri over which log search query is to be run.
+* `data_source_id` - The resource URI over which log search query is to be run.
 * `description` - The description of the Scheduled Query Rule.
-* `enabled` - Whether this scheduled query rule is enabled.
+* `enabled` - Whether this Scheduled Query Rule is enabled.
-* `throttling` - Time (in minutes) for which Alerts should be throttled or suppressed.
+* `throttling` - Time for which alerts should be throttled or suppressed.

 ---